 Georgia Renaissance Festival – Atlanta, GA

 Eight weekends every spring, the Georgia Renaissance Festival brings 16th-century life to the present.
 One thousand actors dressed in period costumes are there for your entertainment.

 Contact your local Audubon Society and learn about what birds are native to your area and how to attract them.
 Set up feeders and leave pieces of leftover yarn for them to build their nests.

-Spring is the perfect time to schedule yourself for a date with a book and hammock.
-Take an hour or two and lay beneath the branches of the trees and put yourself in another world.
+The spring season is the perfect time to schedule yourself for a date with a good book and hammock.
+Take an hour or two and lay beneath the branches of the trees in the natural light and emerge yourself in another world.

 Baseball means the beginning of spring.
 So pack your family into the car and head to a game you want to see.
 Peanuts are optional.

 Check the upcoming weather and find an evening with clear skies and warmer weather.
 Meet your loved one up at a rooftop restaurant for drinks and appetizers under the stars.

 Spring is the perfect season to hit the trails.
 There’s something so peaceful about riding through the countryside on the back of a horse.
 When was the last time you treated yourself to an adventure?

 Head to the nearest ocean or and book yourself on a harbor cruise.
 Get out on the water and take in the fresh air.

 We’ve reached the end of 31 Spring Hygge Ideas to Rejuvenate Your Soul.
 I hope you enjoyed it.